jmrile25/Latin-101/mastery2.md

 ago, agere, egi, actus “to bring (a person)” nox, noctis f., “night”
-1. Cydippe sent the oxen into the fields. in agrum
+1. Cydippe sent the oxen into the fields. in agrum❌ **check the number!**
 2. They did not return with her sons. cum eius filiis
-3. At that time, the festival was due to begin. temporo
+3. At that time, the festival was due to begin. temporo ❌
-4. Cydippe was not able to go to the festival. posset non ire
+4. Cydippe was not able to go to the festival. posset non ire ❌
 5. Cleops and Bitias wanted to bring their mother to the festival.
-Vollebat agere
+Vollebat agere ❌
-6. They yoked themselves to a wagon. sibi
+6. They yoked themselves to a wagon. sibi ❌
-7. They pulled the wagon for many hours. multam horam
+7. They pulled the wagon for many hours. multam horam ❌
-8. When Cydippe was brought to the festival by her sons, all the onlookers were amazed. ab eis filiis
+8. When Cydippe was brought to the festival by her sons, all the onlookers were amazed. ab eis filiis ❌
-9. Cydippe asked the gods to grant to her and to her sons the best gift possible for mortals. ei et eis filiis
+9. Cydippe asked the gods to grant to her and to her sons the best gift possible for mortals. ei et eis filiis❌
-10. That night, they fell asleep and never woke up. ea nocti
+10. That night, they fell asleep and never woke up. ea nocti❌